delucs21/data-prep-kit/transforms/language/similarity/README.md

 ## Summary
-This transform annotates documents with similar sentences found in a target document collection.
+This transform annotates documents with similar sentences found in a target document collection within Elasticsearch.